pyrochlore/obsidian-tracker/examples/TestMultipleTargesMultipleValues.md

 	showLegend: true
 ```

-## Multiple Values in a Tag
+## Multiple Values from a Single Multiple-values-attached Tag
-Retrieve single value from multiple values tuple
+Retrieve a single value from a multiple-values-attached tag
 ``` tracker
 searchType: tag
 searchTarget: sin[0]